Last updated on: 6/8/2012 2:36:36 PM PST

 This in no way infringes upon the rights of individuals -- individuals and private groups, after all, have the right to display religious symbols on their own private property.
 However, the ACLU believes that there are better ways, other than the use of religious displays, for governmental entities to wish their constituents well during the holiday season."

-Peter Simonson, PhD, Executive Director of the ACLU of New Mexico, wrote in an article titled "Is It OK to Say 'Merry Christmas'?" at action.aclu.org (accessed June 8, 2012):
+Peter Simonson, PhD, Executive Director of the ACLU of New Mexico, wrote in an article titled "Is It OK to Say 'Merry Christmas?'" at the ACLU's Take Action website (accessed June 8, 2012):

 "Ah, the holidays; the season of generosity, good cheer and heaping helpings of anti-ACLU propaganda.